Borderline (Madonna song): Live performances

 Madonna singing "Borderline" on her Tears of a Clown show.

-In February 1984, Madonna performed "Borderline" on The Dance Show, accompanied by her brother Christopher Ciccone and dancer Erika Belle.
-The song was later included in two of her concert tours: Virgin (1985) and Sticky & Sweet (2008).
-On the first one, Madonna emerged from behind a silhouette and wore a crop top beneath a vest with a silver cross pattée, a matching fringed miniskirt, leggings, low-heeled leather boots, and crucifix earrings.
-Despite its inclusion in the tour, "Borderline" was one of three performances omitted from the Madonna Live: The Virgin Tour video release.
-During the Confessions Tour (2006), the song was briefly sampled in an introductory montage for "Music" (2000), alongside "Holiday", "Dress You Up" (1985), and "Erotica" (1992).
+On February 12, 1984, Madonna performed "Borderline" on the WSB-TV program The Dance Show, accompanied by dancers Erika Belle and Bags Rilez.
+The song then featured on her Virgin (1985) and Sticky & Sweet (2008) concert tours.
+On the first, Madonna sang as smoke billowed across the stage, wearing a black "punked-out" outfit and accompanied by two male dancers.
+Gary Graff of the Ledger-Enquirer listed "Borderline" among the concert's highlights.

-Madonna performed an arena rock version of "Borderline" on the Sticky & Sweet Tour, playing a purple Gibson Les Paul electric guitar.
+On the Confessions Tour (2006), "Borderline" was sampled as part of "The Duke Mixes the Hits", a medley that also incorporated elements of "Holiday" (1983), "Dress You Up" (1985), and "Erotica" (1992).
+An arena rock version of "Borderline" was performed on the Sticky & Sweet Tour, with Madonna playing a purple Gibson Les Paul electric guitar.
 She wore 1980s-inspired gym shorts, while graffiti and Keith Haring–inspired visuals were projected in the background.
 Chris Gray of the Houston Press described the number as a "stunner" and praised Madonna for proving that "her guitar was far more than a prop".
-The performance was featured on the 2010 Sticky & Sweet Tour live album, recorded during her shows in Buenos Aires.
-On March 10, 2016, she gave an acoustic rendition during her Madonna: Tears of a Clown show in Melbourne, dressed as a clown in a pink wig and striped tights, joking: "I don’t have bipolar disorder, but I am a little borderline".
-Later that year, on June 9, she delivered a slowed-down, soulful version of the song on The Tonight Show Starring Jimmy Fallon, joined by the Roots and watched by then–president of the United States Barack Obama.
+A performance from the Buenos Aires concerts was captured for the tour's 2010 live album.

+On March 10, 2016, Madonna performed an acoustic rendition of the song during her Tears of a Clown show in Melbourne.
+Dressed as a clown in a pink wig and striped tights, she introduced it by joking, "I don't have bipolar disorder, but I am a little borderline".
+Footage of the performance was later included in a Tears of a Clown excerpt released as bonus material on the 2017 Rebel Heart Tour video release.
+Three months later, on June 9, she delivered a slowed-down, soulful version of the song on The Tonight Show Starring Jimmy Fallon, joined by the Roots and watched by then–president of the United States Barack Obama.
+Parades Samuel R. Murrian praised Madonna's vocal delivery.